-It has been reported to the Bank of Mauritius that members of the public have been receiving phone calls inviting them to disclose their bank account details to allow sums of money, usually in foreign currencies, to be credited to their accounts.
+It has come to the notice of the Bank of Mauritius that members of the public have been receiving phone calls inviting them to disclose their bank account details to allow sums of money to be credited to their accounts.

 Members of the public are hereby informed that these phone calls may be phone scams, designed to trick individuals into giving out their personal and banking information for the purpose of laundering money through their accounts or stealing money therefrom.
 Such scams may also be made via instant messaging and email.